luoriloutai/HttpUtility/README.md

     InputFileStream = file.InputStream
 }
 var files = new List<MultiPartInputFile> { file };
-var resp = await Utility.PostMultipartContentAsync("requestUrl", null, files);
+var resp = await HttpClientUtility.PostMultipartContentAsync("requestUrl", null, files);
 var ret = await resp.Content.ReadAsAsync<object>();

 2.This method using for the case that we can get the path of uploading file,in common, this will be desktop app programing: